Delivery Estimate: 2~4 Business Days.

 The OBD2 devices are normally designed to read check engine light.
 However, enhanced diagnostics on selected makes and models are also available when using the appropriate application.
 Please check with the application developer.

-A third-party OBD2 app is required to work with our wireless OBD2 devices.
+A third-party OBD2 app is required.
 There are free and paid ones and some apps provide in-app purchase.
 Please check the product page for compatible apps and the app page for more information about the features and prices.

 O2 Readings, EOT, EGT, Throttle, Boost, Speed, Fuel Trim, DPF Temp, Balance Rates and more.